 Living on campus contributes to the academic success of students and creates opportunities to develop lasting friendships.
-To increase our students' academic success and foster a strong sense of community, the College requires students to live on campus for their first six semesters or until they have earned 88 credit hours.
+To increase our students' academic success and foster a strong sense of community, the College requires students enrolled in an on-campus program, to live on campus for their first six semesters or until they have earned 88 credit hours.
 The College charges the full room and board cost to the accounts of those students.
 Students who study abroad within their first three years at Illinois College will be able to count that time towards the residency requirement.
 Additionally, transfer students may count semesters enrolled full-time at another institution toward the requirement.